ktwhitehead/blueprint-frontend/README.md

 - Lack of test coverage

   - Ideally, I'd have unit tests for each individual component.
+  - Tests should cover happy and non-happy paths.
   - Some "integration" style tests for validating behavor between multiple components.
   - E2E tests